Special Olympics Delaware's signature event, sponsored by DuPont, takes place the second weekend each June at the University of Delaware.

 Meals: Breakfast, lunch and dinner will be provided for all registered athletes, coaches, team volunteers and day-of event volunteers.

-Olympic Village: Sponsored by Exxon, the Olympic Village is located in front of Delaware Stadium from 3 - 6:30 p.m. and provides opportunities for athletes to learn and have fun after Friday's competitions.
-Numerous activities are offered ranging from trying on space suits to climbing a rock wall to getting your picture taken with special guests.
+Olympic Village: Sponsored by DOW, the Olympic Village is located in front of Delaware Stadium from 1 - 6:30 p.m. and provides opportunities for athletes to learn and have fun after Friday's competitions.
+Numerous activities, demonstrations and special guests are featured.

-Opening Ceremonies: Friday night at 7:00 at the Bob Carpenter Center is the time and site for the event's gala Opening Ceremonies.
-The ceremony includes the introduction of teams, footage from the past program year, and special guests.
+Opening Ceremony: Friday night at 7:00 at the Bob Carpenter Center is the time and site for the event's gala Opening Ceremonies.
+The ceremony includes the introduction of teams, footage from Friday's competition, and special guests.
 The highlight of the event is the arrival of the Flame of Hope and the lighting of the cauldron by the SODE Outstanding Athlete and the Torch-Runner of the Year.

 Torch Run: The 160-mile journey of the Flame of Hope begins Wednesday night in Rehoboth Beach and includes stops in Dover (Thursday) and Wilmington (Friday) for brief celebrations before arriving at the athletic complex at approximately 5 p.m. during the Athlete/Family Barbecue.
 Over 500 law enforcement officers representing every agency in the state take part in the three-day event.
 Delaware continues to be the only state in the country that keeps its flame lit during the entire statewide journey.